fboaventura/dckr-mrtg/README.md

  The format must **NOT** include a trailing slash.
 For example, "/mrtg" Used with a reverse proxy, this allows mrtg to exist at a subpath rather than the root.

+The variable `USERID` (default: 100) defines the userid for the lighttpd user.
+The files in the html directory will be owned by this user.
+ Normally this value should be set to 1000 (or above), depending on your needs for mapped volumes.

+The variable `GROUPID` (default: 101) defines the groupid for the lighttpd user.
+ Normally this value should be set to the same value as `USERID`, but other values can be used depending on your needs.

+The variable `REGENERATEHTML` (default: "yes") determines if the index.html file will be regenerated at container restart.
+ The original index.html will be renamed index.old (overwriting any earlier file with that name).
+ You should set this value to anything other than "yes" if you have any custom changes to index.html that you do not want overwritten at container restart.

+The variable `INDEXMAKEROPTIONS` (default: empty string) allows you to add any extra options passed to `indexmaker`, e.g. `--nolegend`.

 ## Persistence

 If you plan on keeping this instance running as your MRTG service, you may pass volumes